-- A community messaging and information system is being put in place in 50 Palikas , to provide accurate and updated information on COVID-19 to all inhabitants.
+- A community messaging and information system is being put in place in 64 Palikas, to provide accurate and updated information on COVID-19 to all inhabitants.

 - WSSCC’s Executing Agency, United Purpose is actively promoting good hygiene behaviour on social media.
-Radio jingles and songs will highlight the importance of handwashing.
+Radio jingles and songs highlight the importance of handwashing.
 Official video of the song on COVID-19 ‘Together we will beat it’ produced by Sunny Neji, was widely circulated on social media.

 - The EA is working in Benue and Cross River States to promote hygiene messages on COVID-19 at the community level through house to house sensitisation and the promotion of Government's COVID-19 awareness posters.

 - Through the EA, WSSCC has been working with Government and other partners for the national and sub-national coordination of the COVID-19 response.
 The focus is now on building capacities of the Implementing Partners.